-Deciding to become a writer from home is an exciting step — congrats!
+Becoming a freelance writer is an exciting step — congrats!
 You’re about to embark on an amazing journey where you can learn tons, end up in places you never expected, and hopefully find a career that you find engaging and exciting.
 First, though, it’s important to have a way of the land and discover what the world of writing looks like.
 Knowing what types of writing are out there, what types of platforms to find roles, and the pros and cons of those can be critical to help you embark on your writing journey in the most successful way possible.
 This article will lay out those details in an easy-to-follow manner.
 By the time you’re done reading this, you’ll know all about what types of writing you can find, what the best type for you might be, how to find those rules, and how to set up a successful writing routine at home.

 Why is Freelance Writing Such a Popular Career?